r-devel/r-dev-web/WindowsBuilds/R-devel/howto.md

 ```

 To make the use of Rtools42 simpler, when R is installed via the binary
-installer, it by default uses Rtools42 for the compilers and libraries.
+installer it by default uses Rtools42 for the compilers and libraries.
 `PATH` will be set by R (inside front-ends like RGui and RTerm, but also R
 CMD) to include the build tools (e.g.  make) and the compilers (e.g.  gcc).
 In addition, R installed via the binary installer will automatically set